ohbendy/Myanmar-font-resources/Languages.md

 ## Languages supported by Burmese script

-With language tags for OpenType, ISO 639, BCP 47 and Harfbuzz.
+With language tags for OpenType, ISO 639, BCP 47 and concatenated Harfbuzz language + script tags for HTML.

 | Language | № of speakers | OpenType | ISO 639-1 | ISO 639-2 | ISO 639-3 | BCP 47 | Harfbuzz |
 |-----------:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|